Allexandere/AMRAS/README.md

 **What is it for?**<br />

-  Its my learning and portfolio based where I learn how to implement microservice architecture using Spring.
+  Its my learning and portfolio project where I learn how to implement microservice architecture using Spring.
   I want to make a web app based on microservice architecture where you can find a movie and its brief information.

 **How to run this thing?**<br />